 Tel: +27 (0)11 562 1063

-Cliffe Dekker Hofmeyr's Tax and Exchange Control practice provides advice on a wide variety of tax related matters, both in the local and international context.
+Cliffe Dekker Hofmeyr's Tax and Exchange Control practice provides advice on a wide variety of corporate tax and indirect tax (including value added tax and customs and excise duty) matters, both in the local and international context.
 We provide tax planning as well as tax structuring and transaction related services.
 We are also actively involved in tax dispute resolution and we assist clients in resolving their disputes with the South African Revenue Service.
 A number of our clients' disputes have recently been heard in the Tax Court and the Supreme Court of Appeal.
 We also keep our clients informed of anticipated changes in tax laws and practice to help them manage and take advantage of developments on the tax front.

 Ernst & Young Advisory Services (Pty) Ltd

 102 Rivonia Road

 Tel: +27 11 772 3000

 1 Pencarrow Park

 La Lucia Ridge